sminez/concepts/pattern_match_README.md

   object that can be used for pattern matching!
   - When using the context manager, you get to set the name of the match object using the `as` clause of the context manager.
+#### A difference in Syntax
+When using their context manager, I have (so far) been unable to reliably bind new variables at runtime.
+As a result, accessing the results of a match is done using dict style lookup on the match object (see the example!).<br>
+If you use the decorator however, you can access any bound pattern variables as if they were defined where they are matched.
+(For details on how this works, have a look at the source: this is _highly_ cPython specific so far but it should be possible to extend this.

-Match objects are cool: you can use them as ofter as you want and they can be tested against types using `>=` or against match templates using `>>`.
+### Match objects are cool!
+You can use them as ofter as you want and they can be tested against types using `>=` or against match templates using `>>`.
 - When you test using `>>`, a successful match will bind the variables used in the template into local scope so you can use them in the rest of your code!